Loyola (MD) faces Boston University on 4-game skid

 Boston; Saturday, 5 p.m.
 EST

-BOTTOM LINE: Loyola (MD) comes into the matchup with Boston University after losing four in a row.
+BOTTOM LINE: Loyola (MD) aims to end its four-game skid with a win against Boston University.

-The Terriers have gone 5-6 at home.
+The Terriers are 5-6 on their home court.
 Boston University gives up 64.2 points and has been outscored by 7.5 points per game.

 The Greyhounds are 1-8 in Patriot play.
-Loyola (MD) has a 5-7 record in games decided by 10 points or more.
+Loyola (MD) is seventh in the Patriot scoring 57.1 points per game and is shooting 40.4%.

-Boston University’s average of 5.4 made 3-pointers per game is 1.0 fewer made shot on average than the 6.4 per game Loyola (MD) gives up.
-Loyola (MD) averages 4.7 made 3-pointers per game this season, 2.4 fewer made shots on average than the 7.1 per game Boston University gives up.
+Boston University averages 56.7 points per game, 2.6 fewer points than the 59.3 Loyola (MD) gives up.
+Loyola (MD) has shot at a 40.4% clip from the field this season, 0.5 percentage points below the 40.9% shooting opponents of Boston University have averaged.

-The Terriers and Greyhounds square off Saturday for the first time in Patriot play this season.
+The Terriers and Greyhounds face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Alex Giannaros averages 2.4 made 3-pointers per game for the Terriers, scoring 13.8 points while shooting 36.5% from beyond the arc.
-Allison Schwertner is averaging eight points over the past 10 games.
+TOP PERFORMERS: Alex Giannaros is scoring 13.8 points per game with 2.8 rebounds and 2.2 assists for the Terriers.
+Anete Adler is averaging 7.7 points over the past 10 games.

 Laura Salmeron averages 1.5 made 3-pointers per game for the Greyhounds, scoring 13.4 points while shooting 28.2% from beyond the arc.
-Koi Sims is averaging 11.7 points, 11.5 rebounds and two steals over the past 10 games.
+Koi Sims is shooting 53.5% and averaging 11.7 points over the past 10 games.

 LAST 10 GAMES: Terriers: 3-7, averaging 59.1 points, 27.1 rebounds, 14.0 assists, 7.2 steals and 2.9 blocks per game while shooting 42.9% from the field.
 Their opponents have averaged 65.5 points per game.